 Every year I vow to do some extra to afford myself some peace but every year I always find myself down to the wire, sweating profusely as the last couple of expectant children, their arms outstretched, approach in slow motion to the “Jaws” soundtrack.
-By the end of it all I have a massive headache and very sweaty armpits…what a t.at…..
+By the end of it all I am tachycardic,have a massive headache and very sweaty armpits……..

 Slow Cooker Sausage Casserole

-This is a fabulous winter warmer of a Stew.
-I simply adore the deeply mellow flavours that make up this dish.
+This is a fabulous winter warmer of a Stew and, first and foremost, an easy sausage casserole recipe.
+I simply adore the deeply mellow flavours that make up this slow cooker sausage casserole.
 I do strongly recommend that you use sausages with a high percentage of meat in.
 This gives the whole thing a much better flavour and the sausages stay meaty and intact during cooking.
 The small amount of butter gives it yet another level of classic flavour and a good grind of black pepper and splosh of worcestershire sauce bring a warmth that goes perfectly with the meaty sausages.
 I cook it on Low for 7-8 hours or High for 4.
 You too can come home to this meaty hug in a pot.
 Seriously delicious winter comfort food.
 The preparation too is another Brucey Bonus.
 It is simplicity itself with only a few ingredients alongside some from your store cupboard.

 You can of course add extra vegetables.
 I am thinking chunks of butternut squash or swede, button mushrooms (put in a couple of hours before the end of cooking) or carrots.
 The vegetable aisle is your oyster.
 This is just my own personal preference but it is only a template.
 Empty out your vegetable drawer baby to suit.
 The herbs too can be replaced to suit your tastes.
 Thyme is an obvious one to add due to it’s great compatibility with pork but you could crush some fennel seeds in there or add some basil or oregano.
 Jamie would be proud.